 The Medicare Annual Enrollment Period is a great time for people to consider their health plan options and see if they qualify for a dual plan.
 However, people who qualify for a dual plan can enroll or switch to a new plan at certain times throughout the year, not just during the Annual Enrollment Period.

-To learn more about UnitedHealthcare’s dual health plans, call 1-855-799-3199, TTY 711, or visit www.getdual.com.
-UnitedHealthcare is the largest provider of Medicare Advantage plans, including DSNPs.
+To learn more about UnitedHealthcare’s dual health plans, call 1-855-799-3199, TTY 711, or visit uhccommunityplan.com/dsnp-plans.
+UnitedHealthcare is the largest provider of Medicare Advantage plans, including DSNPsi.

-“More than 2 million people were enrolled in a dual plan in 2017, which represents 3 percent of all people enrolled in Medicare,” said Jones.
-“By spreading the word about these plans the hope is more people will enroll and take advantage of important health care benefits in 2018 and beyond.”
+“More than 2.6 million people were enrolled in a dual plan in 2020, which represents 9.5 percent of all people enrolled in Medicareii,” said Jones.
+“By spreading the word about these plans the hope is more people will enroll and take advantage of important health care benefits in 2020 and beyond.”

 “Plans are insured through UnitedHealthcare Insurance Company or one of its affiliated companies, a Medicare Advantage organization with a Medicare contract and a contract with the State Medicaid Program.
 Enrollment in the plan depends on the plan’s contract renewal with Medicare."